hrishioa/hrishioa.github.io/_posts/2019-03-11-debugging-node-in-production:-anatomy-of-a-bug-hunt.md

 e
 ```

 All of my console messages were now neatly stamped and color coded, but any crashes still had the exact same message.
 I triple-checked that was running the code I was editing, because nothing I did seemed to have any effect.
 My new guess was that this must have something to do with the web part of things, due to that net.js result.
 Quickly turning off frotz-interfacer and replacing it with a dummy echo line seemed to fix the problem though, so that must be where it is.
-This turned out to be a blessing in disguise, because Bootbot while way more supported had a lot more known bugs and a lot more code to dig through.
+This turned out to be a blessing in disguise because Bootbot, while way more supported, had a lot more known bugs and a lot more code to dig through.
+I'd much rather worry about frotz-interfacer.

 `frotz-interfacer` on the other hand, had one [file](https://github.com/jwoos/javascript_frotz/blob/master/lib/index.js).
 Well, two files but the other was really just an error file that looked like this -